MotumInc/auth-service/README.md

   - `PORT`: port on which REST authentication api will be available
   - `SERVICE_PORT`: port on which gRPC authentication api will be available
   - `BIND_ADDRESS`: address to bind REST api socket to
+- `yarn build`
+- `yarn start`

+Or after you add env variables use `yarn docker` to build docker image